 Using the micro frontends architecture as part of our SaaS architecture we will result the following architecture:

-Each of the domain-driven components is being developed on the same team with the backend developers, meaning closing the loop much quicker and removing dependencies.
+Each of the domain-driven components is being developed on the same team with the backend developers, meaning closing the loop much quicker and eliminating unwanted dependencies.

 The communication between the components and services goes through the API gateway, and the application infrastructure shares the authentication token and gateway URL with the domain-driven components so they can access the relevant services securely.